 - Cook on high for 30 seconds and then check if they’re ready.
 A sign that they’re cooked is when the shells open.

-- You’ll probably need to continue heating for a further half-minute and check again.
-Heat in shorts bursts until they’re cooked.
+- You’ll probably need to continue heating for another half-minute and check again.
+Heat them in short bursts until they’re cooked.

 - Season and serve with garlic butter sauce, white wine sauce, or add to your favorite seafood pasta dish.